The Aula Fellowship

 Please get in touch if you want to collaborate on a specific project with several Fellows.
 Otherwise, reach out to specific Fellows.

-We work with individuals, communities, and institutions who are trying to make sense of what AI means for their work, their people, their missions, and their futures.
+Fellows work with individuals, communities, and institutions who are trying to make sense of what AI means for their work, their people, their missions, and their futures.
 We’re not here to simplify AI or sell you a solution.
-We create space for the conversations.
+We create space for the conversations, and we do it for our Mission.

 • Presentation and events, conference curation.